igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 The Developer Happiness Team's initial target was slow build times, at that time creeping into 30-minute-plus territory.
 At the time, we were using [Solano](https://www.solanolabs.com/), a third-party ruby testing platform, to run any commit-time tasks including builds.
 We had hacked building an artifact into this system as a fake test.
-We were also using Solano to build non-ruby projects, including any fat JARs from our Java monorepo.
+We were also using Solano to build non-ruby projects, including all fat JARs from our Java monorepo.
 Solano was running on AMIs provided by the company, and we didn't understand the build environment, how to debug any problems or build failures, or how to control system dependencies for builds.

 We decided that we would start by moving builds to our own hardware, where we could optimize the environment.
-Since we would have multiple systems performing build and test tasks, we decided to create a unified UI where all such tasks could be collected and visualized.
+Since we would end up with multiple systems performing build and test tasks, we decided to create a unified UI where all such tasks could be collected and visualized.
 I also began evaluating multiple build systems to replace Solano, with an eye towards a system which supported arbitrary pipelines to support optimizations to the Java builds as well as Ruby builds.

-A build system is just a task executor which performs tasks in response to events, usually commit events.
+A build system is just an executor which performs tasks in response to events, usually commit events.
-We already had a system that fed all commit events from Github Enterprise into RabbitMQ, providing a convenient trigger.
+We already had a system that fed all [webhook events](https://developer.github.com/webhooks/) from Github Enterprise into RabbitMQ, providing a convenient trigger.
 We were already very familiar, too, with [Resque](https://github.com/resque/resque), a Ruby task executor for delayed or long-running tasks which we used throughout our production infrastructure.
 Finally, we were tired of writing build tasks as shell scripts (which can't be tested) and which integrated with the build system by making API calls via `curl`.
 We envisioned instead a small library of common tasks, written as Ruby functions with good test coverage, and which could report their status, progress, and results directly into log systems and databases.

 These design considerations lead us to decide to roll our own build system.
 We built it into Deployboard, the tool we were already using to deploy the builds.
-Instead of learning about new builds via API calls, Deployboard would generate them using Ruby executed in response to RabbitMQ events.
+Instead of learning about new deployable builds via API calls, Deployboard would now generate them using Ruby executed in response to RabbitMQ events.
 It would display any progress and error logs.
 The end result was the Deployboard Build System -- built in less than 4 months by just three engineers, who were also supporting frequently-failing CI for an engineering team of 400+.